craigmichaelmartin/pure-orm/README.md

 ## Current Status

-#### Current Todos (PRs welcome!):

-- Performance.
-While the API has been somewhat thought through and iterated on to this point, the implementation details have been secondary, knowing that they can be perfected in time.
-Probably about time now.
-- Add more tests
-- Known Bug: if a table references the same table twice, the first one is found as the nodePointingToIt and so ends up throwing.
-  - ideally the fix to this will change the behavior of when a table points to another table by another name (author_id -> person)

 #### Is it production ready?

 It is in production at [www.kujo.com](https://www.kujo.com) - powering the marketing pages and blog, as well as the customer, affiliate, and admin platforms (behind login).
 When considering for your case, note the Current Limitations and TODOs sections above.